CoryMcCartan/PL94171/cran-comments.md

 * This version addresses existing NOTEs regarding invalid HTML5 and also updates new package URLs.

+* 1 reverse depdendency (wru) was checked and there were no ERRORs, WARNINGs, or NOTEs.

 * Examples are \donttest in many functions because they require moderately large files to be downloaded from the Internet, taking more than 5-10 seconds on average, or because CRAN Windows machines are slow to read in the